 Planning to build a container home

+What is the cost to build a shipping container home in the US?
 There are several essential things you need to consider when you are planning to build your dream home.
 Opt for a small container home built with just a single unit or a bigger one joining multiple units.
 In any case, it is important to spend sufficient time in planning the whole process.

 Note: Click here to watch the video.